Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Encourage the shoulders to relax, by asking the person to take a deep breath in, and dropping the shoulders whilst breathing out

-• The deltoid is the area for vaccination, and needs to be completely exposed and visualised by the immunisation provider.
+• The deltoid is the area for vaccination and needs to be completely exposed and visualised by the immunisation provider.
 The patient may be required to take their arm completely out of their sleeve or remove the shirt if needed.
 Ensure patient privacy is maintained.

 • Locate the shoulder tip (acromion) and the muscle at the middle of the humerus.
 The deltoid site is halfway between these two landmarks.

-7. Distraction techniques
+6. Distraction techniques and analgesia

 Immunisations can result in distress and anxiety for infants, children and their parents.
 It is important that effective pain management strategies are used during immunisation.
 Some strategies that are recommended during administration of the vaccine include;

-Topical anaesthetic agents, such as AnGel cream or EMLA can also be used.
-Routine use of paracetamol at the time of, or immediately after, vaccination is not recommended, unless Bexsero® is being administered (see MVEC).
+Topical anaesthetic agents, such as AnGel® cream or EMLA® can also be used.
+Routine use of paracetamol at the time of, or immediately after, vaccination is not recommended, unless Bexsero ® is being administered (see MVEC).

-Post - vaccination
+Post - Vaccination

 Immediate after care